 About the Authority

-The Labour Market Regulatory Authority is considered a legal personality that enjoys administrative and financial independence under the supervision of the Minister of Labour.
+The Labour Market Regulatory Authority is considered a legal entity and it is under the supervision of the Minister of Labour.
 In addition, it enjoys the same privileges as the other ministries, governmental organizations and public bodies in the Kingdom of Bahrain.

 The Authority was founded on 31/05/2006, when His Majesty King Hamad bin Isa Al Khalifa decreed Act No. (19) of 2006 regarding the regulation of the labour market, which stated: